erhant/ethernaut-evm-challenges/docs/ethernaut/Elevator.md

 **Objective of CTF:**

-- Steal all the funds from the contract.
+- TODO: write the objective

 **Target contract:**